 Understanding the reasoning behind their miscarriages exemplifies how intelligent all life is, including our human bodies.

-As most people are aware, bears hibernate.
-You may also know that bears give birth during hibernation.
+As most people know, bears hibernate.
+You may also be aware that bears give birth during hibernation.
 Have you seen National Geographic photos or footage of momma bear emerging in Spring from her den with cubs?

-Now, what you may not realize is that female bears are technically pregnant many months before hibernation and then their bodies hit the pause button on fetal development.
-A few things must align if they will carry their babies to term.
+What you may not realize is that female bears are technically pregnant many months before hibernation and then their bodies hit the pause button on fetal development – a few things must align if they will carry their babies to term.

-Here is the interesting part: the embryo(s) will lie dormant until her body knows that she has enough fat stores to sustain not only her survival but also the survival of her cubs.
+Here is the interesting thing, the embryo(s) will lie dormant until her body knows that she has enough energy stores to sustain not only her survival but also the survival of her cubs.

-When she goes into hibernation, her body will assess if she has adequate fat to sustain all life.
-If yes, then the embryo(s) start developing into cubs.
-If she is not fat enough, she will reabsorb the embryo(s) and there will be no cubs.
+When she goes into hibernation her body will do an assessment.
+If things are sufficient then the embryo(s) start developing.
+If she does not have enough energy stored (fat), she will reabsorb the embryo(s) and there will be no cubs.

 Her body is intelligent.